amitu/jSugar/README.md

 with the API's provided.
 If something doesn't work as you'd expect, or some convenient function is missing, mention it in the issue tracker.

-All contributions must be covered under a
-[Foundation CLA](http://dojofoundation.org/about/cla) to ensure IP cleanliness and to enable any of these functions to be potentially merged into Dojo itself.
-We won't know the true usefulness and stability of these functions without you, so play around, and leave some feedback.